nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 # Title of the dataset

 The RDF resource of the dataset must have a title, and the title may be provided in several languages.
-The titles should be in dc:title properties, schema:title , or dcterdcat? and the corresponding language in a xml:lang attribute of the title property.
+The titles should be provided by one of these properties: dc:title, dcterms:title,  schema:title.
+The corresponding language in a xml:lang attribute of the title property.

 # Specifying the technical mechanism for LOD harvesting